The Florida Climate Center serves as the primary resource for climate data, information, and services in the state of Florida.

 Tallahassee, FL

-Rainfall totals in February were mixed.
-Rainfall totals in February 2018 were below normal for the Peninsula and the eastern Panhandle, and above normal in the western Panhandle (Figure 1).
-Departures from normal roughly ranged from +5.12” in Pensacola to -2.41” in Fort Lauderdale (Table 2 and Appendix 1), although localized parts of the state saw rainfall totals that were as much as 3.00” below normal to 8.00” above normal (Figure 1).
-One 24-hour precipitation record was broken for the month (Table 3).
+Rainfall totals in July were mixed across the state.
+Rainfall totals in July 2017 were below normal in most parts of the Panhandle and mixed in Peninsular Florida (Figure 1).
+Departures from normal roughly ranged from -1.90” in Pensacola to +10.63” in Gainesville (Table 2 and Appendix 1), although localized parts of the state saw rainfall totals that were as much as 4.00” below normal (Figure 1).
+July 2017 was the wettest on record for Gainesville – in fact, the rainfall from June to date at Gainesville has already eclipsed the record for the full summer period (June through August).
+This was also the 7th wettest July on record for Miami, and the 10th for Jacksonville.
+A number of 24-hour precipitation records broken for the month (Table 3).

-Based on current data and forecast models, the Climate Prediction Center (CPC) ENSO Alert System is still set to a La Niña Advisory.
-La Niña conditions are currently present, with sea surface temperatures (SST) below average across the central and eastern equatorial Pacific Ocean.
-Based on forecast model predictions, a transition to ENSO-neutral conditions is favored during the spring of 2018.
-The CPC seasonal outlook favors above-normal temperatures and below-normal precipitation through May 2018.
+Based on current data and forecast models, the Climate Prediction Center (CPC) the ENSO alert system is currently set to “Not Active”.
+ENSO-neutral conditions are currently present, with sea surface temperatures (SST) near- to above-average across most of the central and east-central Pacific Ocean.
+ENSO-neutral conditions are favored to persist through into the winter.
+The CPC seasonal outlook favors above-normal temperatures for Florida through October 2017.

-Table 4: Breakdown of storm reports submitted in Florida during the month of February (Compiled from Iowa State University/Iowa Environmental Mesonet.)
+Table 4: Breakdown of storm reports submitted in Florida during the month of July.
+(Compiled from Iowa State University/Iowa Environmental Mesonet)

 Drought-Related Impacts.